 Can braces fix underbite?

-Braces on their own can only fix cases of mild underbite.
-If your underbite is more severe, braces may be used in concert with other methods.
+Braces are a common treatment for mild to more complex cases of an underbite.
+If your underbite is quite severe, braces may be used in concert with other methods, including surgery and headgear.

 Can Invisalign fix underbite?